-Get ready SoCal Adventurers; we are ready to set off shock waves with our first in-person* event of 2021!
-Join us at one of three outdoor stops in Southern California as we kick off the new year with beloved San Diego author Susan Meissner.
-Bring a blanket or lawn chair and settle in to hear Susan discuss her new historical novel, The Nature of Fragile Things, set during the devastating 1906 San Francisco earthquake.
+Get ready Adventurers; we are ready to set off shock waves as we kick off the new year with beloved San Diego author Susan Meissner, as she discusses her new historical novel, The Nature of Fragile Things, set during the devastating 1906 San Francisco earthquake.

-Your Adventure includes an autographed hardcover book, book discussion with the author, Q&A, the opportunity to reconnect with other readers from a safe social distance, and a special added bonus (available only to our Adventurers) to be shared with you after the event!
+Your Adventure includes an autographed hardcover book, interactive book discussion in a Zoom meeting (not in webinar format), Q&A, powerpoint presentation by the author, and a special added bonus (available only to our Adventurers) to be shared with you during the event!

 Susan Meissner is a USA Today (and soon-to-be New York Times) bestselling author of historical fiction with more than half a million books in print in fifteen languages.
 She is an author, speaker and writing workshop leader with a background in community journalism.
 Her novels include The Last Year of the War, named to Real Simple magazine’s list of best books for 2019; As Bright as Heaven, which earned a starred review in Library Journal; Secrets of Charmed Life, a Goodreads finalist for Best Historical Fiction 2015; and A Fall of Marigolds, named to Booklist’s Top Ten Women’s Fiction titles for 2014.
 A California native, she attended Point Loma Nazarene University and is also a writing workshop volunteer for Words Alive, a San Diego non-profit dedicated to helping at-risk youth foster a love for reading and writing.